JulianWDev/MetData/docs/assignments/four.md

 ```
 8437.5, thus approximatly 8438 people can be transported per hour.

-### Where do the buss and tram routes run?
+### Where do the bus and tram routes run?
-The buss and tram routes are both taken from Maps Amsterdam.
-Here we selected for routes which are stopping at the stops previously identefied.
+The bus and tram routes are both taken from Maps Amsterdam.
+Here, we selected four routes which are stopping at the stops previously identified.

 ### The centrality of our route
-For this assignment we are using closness centrality.
+For this assignment we are using closeness centrality.
 This notion of centrality is computed based on how close other nodes are to it and we computed it based on our streetnetwork.

-We assume that this will allow us to conside how well other roads connect to our points and thus give us some type of estimation for how well foot/bike traffic will flow too and from our location.
+We assume that this will allow us to consider how well other roads connect to our points and thus give us some type of estimation for how well foot/bike traffic will flow to and from our location.

 ```Python